Emelie Norenberg: Career

-Time in Play
+Play

 Play was originally formed in 2001 in Sweden by current manager, Laila Bagge.
 It was made of four young girls: Faye Hamlin, Anaïs Lameche, Rosanna and Anna Sundstrand.
-They had limited success, their greatest hit being their debut, "Us Against The World" peaking at No. 14.
-Fanny left the group in 2004 to pursue a college education, and a new member, Janet Leon was added to the group, until the group split in 2005.
-A reunion was made in 2009 with original members Anais & Fanny, along with a new member, Sanne Karlsson via the popular Swedish TV program "Made in Sweden".
-They released their comeback single, "Famous" on 15 February 2010 and it reached No. 1, getting Play back into the spotlight.
-Play spent the rest of the year promoting and touring Sweden to promote their new album "Under My Skin".
-The plan for 2011 was to make an impact on the U.S. music markets as they once did many years ago.
+They had limited success; their greatest hit was their debut, "Us Against The World", peaking at No. 14.
+Fanny left in 2004, replaced by Janet Leon, until the group split in 2005.
+A reunion came in 2009 with original members Anais and Fanny, along with new member Sanne Karlsson, on Made in Sweden.
+They released their comeback single, "Famous" on 15 February 2010, which reached No. 1.
+Play spent the rest of the year promoting and touring Sweden to promote their album Under My Skin.
+The plan for 2011 was to again make an impact in the US.

-Emelie, before joining Play was friends with current members Sanne & Anaïs and former member Rosanna.
-Towards the end of 2010, Faye, whom Emelie also knew, was no longer mentioned in Play's blog, and she no longer appeared in any pictures or public appearances.
-There were also multiple sources stating that Fanny was working on a solo career.
-On 7 February 2011, the band officially announced that Faye had left Play for good and would be replaced by Emelie.
+Törling became friends with Sanne and Anaïs and former member Rosanna.
+Towards the end of 2010, Faye, whom Törling also knew, was no longer mentioned in Play's blog, and no longer appeared in pictures or public appearances.
+Multiple sources stated that Fanny was working on a solo career.
+On 7 February 2011, the band officially announced that Faye had left Play for good and would be replaced by Törling.

 Play were planning their comeback to the U.S. markets, and going on frequent trips to America to attend meetings.
 An EP was planned to be released in August 2011, but in May 2011 the group split.

 Solo career

-She is currently one of two members in a band named "America", with her husband Gustaf Törling.
-The music is dreamy desert rock.
-On 19 July 2011, Stellar Project released digitally their new single "Strong" featuring the vocals of Emelie Norenberg.
+Törling plays in a band named "America", with her husband Gustaf Törling.
+The style is dreamy desert rock.
+On 19 July 2011, Stellar Project released digitally their new single "Strong" featuring her vocals.

+Personal life

+She formed a jewelry brand (Leontine) in August 2012.
+She worked and a band named America, together with her then-fiancé Gustaf Törling.
+In June 2013, they married, and in December 2014, their daughter Nico Annais Rio Belle Törling was born, 10 weeks prematurely.
+In July 2018, they welcomed their second daughter, Gia Aymeline Ava Héloïse Törling, in Stockholm.